Updated February 2014

 - M. Roger Eshelman, executive vice president and chief operating officer (retired), Savannah River Nuclear Solutions, LLC,

-- Bruce Rash, director, nuclear project management, Exelon Generation Company, LLC,
+- Bruce Rash, vice president, engineering, Exelon Generation Company, LLC,

 - Philip G. Sewell, senior vice president and chief development officer, USEC Inc.,